-First off, let's talk about their dietary choices.
-While most large whales tend to subsist off of measly krill, orcas like to munch on the babies of their closest relatives.
-They usually do this by attacking a calf and its mother as a group, aiming to separate the young whale from its mom.
-They will ram the calf to cause massive internal injuries or force them under the water until they drown.
+While most large whales tend to live off of small fish like krill, orcas sometimes hunt the offspring of their close relatives, bowhead whales.
+They usually do so by attacking a calf and its mother as a group, aiming to separate the mother and child.
+They will then attack the calf by either ramming it, or holding it underwater.

 One Whale Was Responsible For The Deaths Of Three People

 In 2013, the documentary Blackfish premiered and changed the public's perception of captive orcas forever.
-For decades, the killer whales of Seaworld were the primary draw for the zoo/amusement park hybrid.
-But the prison-like nature of the orcas captivity led to a total breakdown for one of their star orcas, Tilikum.
+For decades, the killer whales of SeaWorld were the primary draw for the zoo/amusement park hybrid.
+Unfortunately, the prison-like nature of the orcas' captivity led to a total breakdown for one of their star orcas, Tilikum.

 Tilikum was the subject of the documentary and made national news after killing one of his trainers.
 Tilikum was responsible for three deaths in his lifetime.
-The first was an employee at a now defunct marine park known as Sealand, a place where Tilikum was kept in appalling conditions.
-He was eventually sold to Seaworld to play the role of Shamu, and it was there that he claimed his next two victims.
-One was Dawn Brancheau, a star orca trainer at Seaworld.
-Captivity induced stress is believed to be the cause of Tilikum's aggressive behavior, and Seaworld has since put an end to their orca breeding program.
+The first was an employee at a now-defunct marine park known as Sealand, a place where Tilikum was kept in appalling conditions.
+He was eventually sold to SeaWorld to play the role of Shamu, and it was there that he claimed his next two victims.
+One was Dawn Brancheau, a star orca trainer at the park.
+Captivity-induced stress is believed to be the cause of Tilikum's aggressive behavior, and SeaWorld has since put an end to their orca breeding program.

-Nothing ruins a childhood like the site of an orca eating a dolphin, but unfortunately it's a common occurrence.
-Dolphins are agile creatures, but they are no match for the hunting instincts of a pack of hungry orcas.
-Orcas will stun dolphins by slamming into them at full speed, giving them an opportunity to grab hold of the dolphin before it can come to and swim away.
+While dolphins are agile creatures, they're no match for the hunting instincts of a pack of hungry orcas.
+Orcas will stun dolphins by slamming into them at full speed, giving them an opportunity to grab hold of the dolphin before it can regain its bearings and swim away.